Sharon A. Ohayon

 Sharon is a sessional instructor at the University of Alberta's School of Business, teaching a course called legal topics in commercial real estate.

-Sharon is the immediate Past-President of Edmonton CREW Association (Commercial Real Estate Women).
-She is a Member-at-Large of the Canadian Bar Association Commercial Property & Leasing subsection and she is a past-Chair of the Canadian Bar Association Business Law subsection.
+Sharon is a Member-at-Large of the Canadian Bar Association Commercial Property & Leasing subsection and she is a past-Chair of the Canadian Bar Association Business Law subsection.
+Sharon has presented at seminars on commercial leasing and commercial real estate for the Legal Education Society of Alberta, the Canadian Bar Association, and to industry.
 She also regularly attends conferences and industry events to keep apprised of new developments in the commercial real estate industry.
+Sharon is also a member and a Past-President of Edmonton CREW Association (Commercial Real Estate Women).

 Outside of work, Sharon curls, does pottery, and sits on the board of the Granite University Sunday Curling League.
 She is also an avid traveler, an amateur photographer and a dinosaur enthusiast.
-Some of Sharon's recent travels include Antarctica, Israel, France, Spain, Macedonia, Argentina, and New York City.
+Some of Sharon's travels include Antarctica, Israel, Spain, Macedonia, New Zealand, Argentina, and New York City.